Showing is a biosecurity risk

 While in isolation, new animals should have their hooves trimmed

 and inspected for footrot and other hoof problems.
+It is not a bad idea to assume that any new animal has been exposed to foot rot.
 Making the

 sheep stand in a footbath of zinc sulfate is a good preventative

 measure to keep footrot off a farm.
-Koppertox can be used on
+Koppertox or a zinc sulfate spray can be used on

-individual animals.
-Footrot is usually introduced to a farm
+the hooves of individual animals.
+An antibiotic can be used to treat foot rot.
+Footrot is usually introduced (via bacteria) to a farm

 To prevent the introduction of drug-resistant worms, new animals

-of the farm from which you purchase or receive new animals.
+of the farm from which you purchase or receive new animals: which dewormers have they used and how often do they deworm.

 Buying animals at a sale barn